spuder/puppet-gitlab/README.md

         ldap_bind_password     => 'bar',
     }

-**Users must have email addresses defined in AD to be able to login to gitlab**
+**Users must have email addresses defined in AD to be able to login to gitlab!**

 ##Reference